Volume 4, Issue 1 Voting on New Documents

 The outcome of the document revision process

-Even though the new bylaws were included in the package votes on, the members had never been allowed to discuss the new bylaws.
+- Even though the new bylaws were included in the package to vote on, the members had never been allowed to discuss the new bylaws.
 The new bylaws specified a quorum of 27 members.
 We rarely get 27 members at any meeting.
 Thus no meeting would have a quorum and the control of the Association would be left in the hands of a 5 person Board.

-If the new documents were defeated, the Members could still discuss revise “old” bylaws which were still in effect.
+If the new documents were defeated, the Members could still discuss and revise the bylaws which were still in effect.

 During the short discussion before the vote, a member asked the Board about this one page handout.
 One of the Board members who had been pushing for the new documents but who had not received a copy of the handout, saw the handout and had a fit of anger.
 He stood up and yelled at my wife, calling her a “liar” because he said the members did have an opportunity to discuss the new documents.
 He apparently believed the discussion of the Covenants was enough to include a discussion of the Bylaws and the Rules although this was factually not the case.
 The President was frozen with inaction.
-It was for me, a Board member, to stand up and order the member to “cut it out.”
+It was for me, a Board member, to stand up and order the member to cease speaking because his remarks were out of order.

 When the vote was finally taken and counted, the new documents were overwhelmingly defeated.
-The danger here had been that the Bylaws, which required only a simple majority to pass.
+The danger here had been that the Bylaws required only majority of those present to pass.
 If they had passed, the quorum of 27 would be in place and the members would be effectively disenfranchised.
 All decisions would fall to the Board which had in recent years been a self-perpetuating board that didn’t even follow its own rules while expecting members to follow the rules of the Association.

 This set of rules would be effective and could be passed by a simple majority.
-A Bylaws amendment would not be needed and, of course, there would be no need to try to revise the Covenants which, under the current circumstances, would be nearly impossible.
+A Bylaws amendment would not be needed and, of course, there would be no need to try to revise the Covenants which, under the current circumstances, would be nearly impossible because it required 75% of lot owners to amend or replace the covenants.